Which eating disorders do you treat?

 I have been in treatment before and it hasn’t helped.
-What will be different about treatment at Seeds of Hope at Mountainside?
+What will be different about treatment at Seeds of Hope?

 We focus on treating the “whole you,” not just the Eating Disorder struggling part of you.
 Instead of just treating the symptoms, we help you explore and begin the process of identifying the underlying factors which may have contributed to your eating disorder and why it has persisted.
 We use evidenced based and holistic practices to focus our attentions on your individualized needs.
 Learn more about our unique approach.

-What insurances are accepted at Seeds of Hope at Mountainside?
+What insurances are accepted at Seeds of Hope?

 How much will treatment cost?

 Seeds of Hope offers an all-inclusive residential program.
 Our daily rate includes all of the services we offer.
 Lab tests, medications and external medical evaluations will be billed separately to your insurance.
 Seeds of Hope is an in-network provider.
 Exact cost of treatment varies depending on your insurance coverage.
 Our knowledgeable admissions representatives are available to assist with insurance verification.
 Please call 610-644-6464 to speak with them today.